skully-coder/shiksha-ai/README.md

 - 🧾 Providing personalized lesson plans and materials
 - 🌐 Bridging the digital divide in low-connectivity regions
 - 👩‍🏫 Allowing teachers to focus more on student interaction
+- 🌙 Offering comfortable viewing experience in any lighting condition

 ---